• Home

 Who are you most likely to take advice from? – A friend you trust.
 What advertisements convince you to buy a product or service? – Those that come from a company or brand you trust.
 When do you best receive feedback in your work? – When it comes from a manager you trust.

 Effective communication starts with a genuine mindset shift that when we are exchanging information, we are also open and genuinely receiving what is coming from the other.
-When the other person, or your target audience believes in our authenticity, trust begins to form.
+When the other person, or your target audience believes in your authenticity, trust begins to form.
 There are practices that support this trust building.

 1. Being present – having a clear mind free of distractions.